Diversity at SUNY Orange

 - For institutions: diversity improves the curricula, campus social interactions, and race relations

-Information on our diversity website focuses on components of the College’s Diversity and Inclusion Plan initiative that coincide with the College’s Strategic Plan.
+Information on our diversity website focuses on components of the College’s Diversity Strategic Plan that coincide with the College’s Strategic Plan.
 Components include College and county demographic data, diversity celebrations and programs, diversity training, and community outreach, including CAPE and the community forum.